-Also, ask around to see if the locals know someone with a paddle board.
+Also, I would recommend asking around to see if the locals know someone with a paddle board.
 We found a local guy with a few top quality boards and got to spend the most amazing days exploring hidden unknown beaches and lagoons in El Nido away from the crowds.
 Incredible!

-The nightlife scene in 2017 had grown hugely since I first visited in 2014.
-Back then, there were only a few tiny beach bars to pick from and everyone chilled out on the beach into the evenings.
+The nightlife scene is growing in El Nido.
+Back in 2014, there were only a few tiny beach bars to pick from and everyone chilled out on the beach in the evenings.

-In 2017, Full Moon party fever had spread from Thailand.
-While it was nowhere on the same scale as Thailand, El Nido was definitely more lively with a lot more themed parties and nights out.
-We managed to avoid this nicely.
+On my last visit in 2017, Full Moon party fever had spread from Thailand.
+While it was nowhere on the same scale as Thailand, El Nido is definitely becoming more lively with a lot more themed parties and nights out.

 Eating Out in El Nido

-Water sanitation is poor.
+- Unfortunately, water sanitation is really poor.
 Many areas in El Nido may smell and do not drink the water.
 Be very careful.

-Lastly, they’ve only recently had an ATM installed, but it does run out of money so bring some extra.
+- Lastly, El Nido now has an ATM , but it does run out of money quite often, so definitely bring some extra.